- This event has passed.

 1.3.2015 - 30.4.2017

-The Finnish Education Evaluation Centre (FINEEC) implemented a thematic evaluation of teacher education qualifying to teach Swedish as the second national language in Finland during 2015–2017.
-The aim of the evaluation was to look into the present status as well as possible development targets of those higher education teacher programmes which educate future teachers aiming to teach Swedish as their main subject or along with other subjects.
-The evaluation covered the following teacher and language education programmes in universities and universities of applied sciences:
+Finnish Education Evaluation Centre (FINEEC) implements a thematic evaluation of teacher education qualifying to teach Swedish as the second national language in Finland during 2015–2017.
+The aim of the evaluation is to look into the present status as well as possible development targets of those higher education teacher programmes which educate future teachers aiming to teach Swedish as their main subject or along with other subjects.
+The evaluation covers the following teacher and language education programmes in universities and universities of applied sciences:

 - subject teacher education for future teachers of Swedish